Chapter 2: Change

 “So will you, in a day or two.
 Name’s Alexa.”
 She said and held out her hand.
 I took it with a smile.

-“I’m Sam.” a man with blonde hair and gray eyes introduced himself.
+“I’m Sam.” a man with blonde hair and Forrest green eyes introduced himself.

 He seemed to be the angry type, but at that moment he just seemed hungry and cranky.
 I couldn’t blame him.
 I then turned to the third man.